Bay State Community Services Visa Sponsorship Jobs USA

 What visa types does Bay State Community Services sponsor?

-Bay State Community Services sponsors H-1B, F-1 OPT, F-1 CPT, TN, and J-1 visas.
+Bay State Community Services sponsors H-1B, F-1 OPT, F-1 CPT, TN visa, and J-1 visas.
 This breadth is notable for a non-profit and suggests they're accustomed to working with international candidates across different visa stages.
 F-1 OPT and CPT are common entry points, while H-1B tends to apply to longer-term hires in specialized roles.

 What types of roles at Bay State Community Services are most likely to receive visa sponsorship?